Temporary Demountable Structures

 Detailed recommendations are given for grandstands, stages and special structures.
 There is a section on fabric structures and further advice on ancillary and special structures to support lighting equipment, video screens, loudspeakers, and the like.

-The Guide is based on practice in the United Kingdom and Europe but the principles described are appropriate for application elsewhere.
+The Guide is based on practice in the UK and Europe but the principles described are appropriate for application elsewhere.
 It is also intended for clients, event organisers and venue owners, designers, regulatory and local authorities, as well as contractors and suppliers of demountable structures.
 It is concerned with the structural safety and adequacy of demountable structures used for temporary purposes and also with the overall planning and management of events.

 The temporary structures industry differs from that of permanent structures in that it is much more fluid.
 At many events there are short timescales for the whole design and construction process.
 Responsibilities may be divided with no clear chain of command and regulations are complex.
 A temporary stage may be erected for a small event, the performance held, and the structure dismantled within a few days.
 Large events usually have a formal management process in place but there are still anomalies with control and with quality assurance.